bhisaac/5eFP/5eFP-SRD.md

 # Downtime

 Downtime consists of downtime actions measured in rounds, including rest and repairs, research, spending Coin on HQ upgrades, or taking other actions between game sessions.
 After all PCs Recall and finish spending Coin on character updgrades, the first downtime round begins.
 If you spend ⛁ on rest and repairs during your downtime round, you gain an extended rest of at least 8 hours for sleeping or light activities.
-Once completed, your gear is repaired, and you discard any wounds.
-If you do not spend Coin on rest and repairs during downtime, you gain one level of exhaustion.
+Once completed, your gear is repaired, you replenish any depleted ammunition or multi-use items, and you discard any wounds.
+If you do not spend ⛁ on rest and repairs during downtime, you do not gain the benefits of an extended rest and instead gain one level of exhaustion.

 > Downtime in RL can be ignored, but it will likely disrupt or even end your health and wellness!
 Working, which includes working on your inner life, needs moderation and temperance.
 There is a time to work, a time to play, and a time to do nothing at all.
 Doing nothing, which is also known as resting with minimal effort, allows for the deepest and most effective Medicine.
 Without Medicine or first aid and other medical interventions, your wounds continue to bleed out.
 Gross downtime negligence indicates a passive and lengthy suicide, for a death like this is preventable with self-care.
 >